 The Office of the Registrar is responsible for overseeing the registration process and maintaining students' records.
-The registration for all students is completed online, where Freshmen, Sophomore, Juniors and Seniors are limited to the exact time assigned in the registration schedules www.aud.edu/registrar/RegAdv.asp.
+The registration for all students is completed online.
+Freshmen, Sophomores, Juniors and Seniors are limited to specific the registration schedules www.aud.edu > Registrar > Schedule and Dates requests.

-When the student has an overdue library book, an incomplete admissions file, is in possession of school property or is delinquent in the payment of fees, he or she will not be allowed to register until the irregularity is remedied.
+If students have overdue library books, incomplete admissions files, in possession of school property or are delinquent in the payment of fees, they will not be allowed to register until the irregularity is remedied.